spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/support/workflows/how-to-get-help.html.md

    2. Read the `Development groups and their corresponding templates` section and use the Handbook links provided if you are unsure as to which Section Sub Group and corresponding template you should use.
 1. Submit a new issue to the project using the template you've identified.
    - The issue will be automatically assigned to the relevant developers for triaging
-1. If you encounter any problems, such as obtaining a timely response from development, then please make the corresponding Engineering Manager and [John Lyttle](https://gitlab.com/jlyttle) aware.
+1. If you encounter any problems, such as obtaining a timely response from Development, then please make the corresponding Engineering Manager and [John Lyttle](https://gitlab.com/jlyttle) aware.
 You can identify the relevant Engineering Manager by checking the Development Group Handbook Page from each Projects ReadMe Section which provides a section named `Development Groups with their corresponding templates and labels`
 1. Lastly, prior to closing the issue please review the information within to determine if any of it can be used to update the GitLab documentation, if any of the information is a candidate to be considered for updating the GitLab documentation then add the label `documentation::candidate` so that the issue can be identifiable for future use.
 If you have actually updated the GitLab documentation then please add a link to the MR to the issue and add the label `documentation::created`.